tracynguyen1111/New-Product-Market-Analysis/README.md

 # New Beverage Product Analysis

 ## Overview
 This project analyzes consumer preferences and market trends for launching a new beverage product.
+All data used is simulated and does not reflect anything from the companies I have worked for.

 ## Tools Used
 - Python (pandas, matplotlib)